 Protect yourself:

 If you think you have been the victim of a scam such as this, we recommend that you contact your bank as soon as possible.
-You should also report it to Action Fraud.
+You should also report it to Report Fraud.
 See Q807 (Is this a scam?) for details on the different types of scams and the related information for guidance on how to protect yourself from scammers.

 Share on